bombasticSlacks/Aspirant/Game/Academic.md

 #### Holistic Tools
 You can perform [Application](Intelligence#Application) skill tests without needing any tools or kits; however, you receive a (-2) to related [Action](Terminology#Action) while not having appropriate gear.

+#### Scientific Activation
+You can attempt to activate magical items using the [Application](Intelligence#Application) skill.

+#### Macguffin
+You know just the thing to solve this problem.
+It might take time to find or build, but once per session you know just the thing to resolve an issue and the answer will be relatively on hand.

+Start a [Project](Skills#Project) with a number of steps required by the GM, this project doesn't require an initial skill test to work towards a solution to the problem.

 #### Speculative Medicine
 At the beginning of any combat encounter, you can name a character who you think will be injured during the encounter.
 Any medical tests you make on that person during and after this combat gets a +3.
 The person you select also gets +1 to [Identity](Spirit#Identity) skill tests for the duration of the encounter.

+#### Parabolic Targeting
+You can make ranged attack skill tests using the [Application](Intelligence#Application) skill.

+#### Kill Switch
+While controlling a [Grapple](Combat#Grapple) you can perform an [Application](Intelligence#Application) skill test to disable automata and machines.

 #### Sword Surgeon
 While holding a rending weapon you can [Substitute](Terminology#Substitute) [Application](Intelligence#Application) for [Strike](Strength#Strike).

+#### Problem Solver
+You receive a +2 to all skill tests to start a [Project](Skills#Project)

 #### Long Term Care
 As a [Travel Activity](Activities#Travel%20Activity) you can declare you are going to heal peoples wounds.
 Your [Allies](Terminology#Ally) traveling with you can perform the [Injury Recovery](Activities#Injury%20Recovery) action.